acmcgora/weather-station-pipeline/README.md

 It converts the voltage to a temperature using a simple linear formula: temperature (C) = (voltage / 5.0) * 100

-The result is returned in JSON format, making it easy for the REST API or Java pipeline to consume.
-Using JSON over HTTP allows the Transformer to run as a separate microservice, improving modifiability and integration flexibility.
+The result is returned in JSON format, making it easy for the REST API or Java pipeline Using JSON over HTTP allows the Transformer to run as a separate microservice, improving modifiability and integration flexibility.

 Sample JSON Flow